 Part C of the form is solely dedicated to specified domestic transactions.
 While Part B focuses on international transactions, Part C focuses on engagements with domestic enterprises.

-As per Section 92E of the Income Tax Act, which relates to international transactions and specified domestic transactions, filing Form 3CEB is mandatory for companies who are engaged in foreign or domestic business with associated enterprises.
-Taxpayers must strictly follow the requirements listed in Form 3CEB; otherwise, there are penalty rules which might be enforced.
+As per Section 92E of the Income Tax Act, filing Form 3CEB is mandatory for companies engaged in foreign or domestic transactions with associated enterprises.
+Taxpayers must strictly follow the requirements listed in Form 3CEB.
+Failure to comply will attract penalties.